ValueRollerCoaster/ValueRollerCoaster/README.md

 ## 📚 Documentation

-### For Your Department
+### Detailed Department Guides

-Choose the guide that fits your role:
+Choose the guide that fits your role for comprehensive information:

 #### 👑 [For Executive Leadership](docs/FOR%20EXECUTIVE%20LEADERSHIP/FOR_EXECUTIVE_LEADERSHIP.md)
 - **Quick Introduction**: [FOR_EXECUTIVE_LEADERSHIP.md](docs/FOR%20EXECUTIVE%20LEADERSHIP/FOR_EXECUTIVE_LEADERSHIP.md)